markusmoenig/Eldiron/docs/docs/characters_items/server_commands.md

 *This command can only be used with characters.*

-Attacks the current target using the project's progression and combat rules.
+Attacks the current target using the ruleset combat path.

 ```eldrin
 attack()